JNDUNLAP/Uploader-SR72/README.md

 # CSV to PostgreSQL Golang
-turn a csv to a postgresql table
+Turn a csv to a postgresql table

 ## Motivation
-Python is slow and Speed is fun
+Python is slow and speed & scalability is fun

 ```sh
 go run main.go